FoxDotBuild/Cya/MicroPython/README.md

 	https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html

 Connect to the COM port of the MH-ET at 115200 baud.
 If you hit your enter key you should see a “>>>” prompt.
 You might also see some additional information preceding the “>>>” prompt.
-When you get the prompt congratulate yourself – you now have MicroPython installed on your MH-ET Live!
+When you get the prompt congratulate yourself – you now have MicroPython installed on your Cya!

 ## Cya Specific Micropython Library Files: